Förpackningar av olika materialslag mot en gul bakgrund.

 In the spring of 2024, we produced a short information film where we review the goals of PPWR and summarize what the main changes will be and when they will be introduced.

-The Swedish Environmental Protection Agency is responsible for guiding producers and producer responsibility organizations in the new legislation and will produce guidance for PPWR.
-Before that is possible, however, the Swedish implementation must be decided.
-In the meantime, the Swedish Environmental Protection Agency refers to its preparatory survey of PPWR.
+The Swedish Environmental Protection Agency is responsible for guiding producers and producer responsibility organizations in the new legislation and has produced guidance for PPWR.

-The Swedish Environmental Protection Agency’s preparatory survey (in Swedish)
+The Swedish Environmental Protection Agency’s guidance to PPWR (in Swedish)

 See the Swedish Environmental Protection Agency’s review of PPWR on Plastbubblet 2025 (scroll to 3:30:57)